How To Make DIY Baking Powder (Quick and Easy Tutorial)

 Mixing gently allows your batter to retain the wonderful bubbles created by the baking powder.
 This will produce a more desirable texture in your baking!

-Finally, once you have your DIY baking powder mixed up and stirred into your batter, simply bake as usual.
+Once you have your baking powder stirred into your batter, simply bake as usual.

 Substitutes for cream of tartar